 This course is team-based.
 Working and studying will be done in teams of three; a Principal Investigator, Entrepreneurial Lead, and Mentor.
 The commitment of the entire team to the effort and necessary hours is a key admission criterion.
 Each and every team member should participate in customer discovery activities (out of the building hypotheses testing) talking with customers and users.
-You cannot delegate customer discovery.
+You cannot delegate customer discovery (if you don't remember why, you might want to review the first few Steve Blank Udacity videos on LaunchPad Central).
 Teams will self-organize and establish individual roles and tasks on their own.
 There are no formal CEO/VP's, just the constant parsing and allocating of the tasks that need to be done.